Jack Ely: Later life and career

 After a brief stint with Don and the Goodtimes, Ely began touring with his renamed group, the Courtmen.
 In 1966, they released "Louie Louie '66" and "Ride Ride Baby" with Bert Berns at Bang Records, but neither charted.
 With the Vietnam War on the horizon, Ely was conscripted into the army, and found his career had waned upon his return to the United States in 1968.
 Ely spiraled down into drug and alcohol addiction, but then spoke out against it with the Rockers Against Drugs.

 He re-recorded "Louie Louie" with studio musicians in 1976 (released on 60's Dance Party, 1982, and other compilations) and again in 1980 (released on 10 Big Hits of the Rock 'n' Roll Era, 1980, and other compilations).

 Ely lived at his farm in Terrebonne, Oregon, where he trained horses.
 He was a strong supporter of the Performance Rights Act, which would give royalties to recording artists and record labels.
 Since Ely was not the original author, he never received any money from the radio play of "Louie Louie."
 In an interview, he said, "It's not just about me.
 There are a lot of one-hit wonders out there just like me who deserve compensation when their recorded performances are played and stations get ad revenue from it."

 In 2012, Ely released a Christian rock album, Love Is All Around You Now.

 Death

 Ely died at his Oregon residence on April 28, 2015, at the age of 71, having long suffered from an unknown illness.
 Ely was a Christian Scientist, and "because of his religious beliefs we're not even sure what it [the illness] was," his son Sean Ely said.
 The younger Ely believed his father suffered from skin cancer.

-At the time of his death he was survived by his wife of 16 years, Wendy Maxson Ely, three children, Sean, Sierra and Rob, and two daughters by marriage, Crystal and Sheri.
-He was also survived by two sisters, six grandchildren, and two great-grandchildren.
+At the time of his death he was survived by his wife of 16 years, Wendy Maxson Ely, three children, six grandchildren and two great-grandchildren.